Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Convergence towards equilibrium and decomposition theorem

-with constant $C_{\varepsilon}(f_0)$ depending additionally of the $L^{p}$-norm of $f_0$. \end{proposition} \begin{proof} Let us prove the first statement.
-Using the appearance of moments \cite{WennbergMP} and entropic moments Proposition \ref{entropic-moments}, there exist constants $\mathcal{A}_o(f_0)$ and $\mathcal{B}_o(f_0)$ only depending on initial mass, temperature, entropy, and $t_o>0$ (and $\varepsilon>0$) such that
+\begin{proof} Let us prove the first statement.
+Thanks to the appearance of moments \cite{WennbergMP, AGbams}, the pointwise lower Gaussian bound \cite{PW} and the estimate on entropic moments from Proposition \ref{entropic-moments}, we can use the entropy dissipation estimate from Theorem \ref{Dissipation-entropy} to conclude that there exist constants $\mathcal{A}_o(f_0)$ and $\mathcal{B}_o(f_0)$ only depending on initial mass, temperature, entropy, and $t_o>0$ (and $\varepsilon>0$) such that

 It is not difficult to check that $X(t)= C\big(\ln(e+t)\big)^{-\frac{1}{1+\varepsilon}}$ satisfies

 provided $C>0$ is taken large enough depending on $\mathcal{A}_o(f_0)$ and $\mathcal{B}_o(f_0)$.
 Denote any such value as $C_*$ and choose $C=C(f_0):=\max\{\mathcal{H}(f_0 | \mathcal{M}_{f_0} ), C_*\}$.
 Since $\mathcal{H}(f(t_o) | \mathcal{M}_{f(t_o)})\leq \mathcal{H}(f_0 | \mathcal{M}_{f_0} )$ the result follows by a comparison principle.
 The second statement follows similar argument and it is left to the reader. \end{proof}